NTNU-HPC-Lab/BAT/README.md

 }
 ```

+### Content of `config.json`
+- `build`: A list of commands that will be ran before the `run` command.
+Note, it does not work correctly with `&&` between commands.
+This is because of a limitation in the package [subprocess](https://docs.python.org/3/library/subprocess.html) to run the commands in Python.
+A solution is therefore to split them in a list.
+- `run`: The command to run the auto-tuning benchmark.
+- `results`: A list of result files that contains the best parameters found in the auto-tuner benchmark.
+These will be printed out by BAT after the auto-tuning is completed.

 ## Within a Docker container
 ### Building
 Here are some examples of how to build the different auto-tuner Docker images: